nodejs/node/doc/api/deprecations.md

 Type: Runtime

-The `process.config` property is intended to provide access to configuration settings set when the Node.js binary was compiled.
-However, the property has been mutable by user code making it impossible to rely on.
-The ability to change the value has been deprecated and will be disabled in the future.
+The `process.config` property provides access to Node.js compile-time settings.
+However, the property is mutable and therefore subject to tampering.
+The ability to change the value will be removed in a future version of Node.js.

 ### DEP0151: Main index lookup and extension searching